ZixuanQIN/Real_Time_Control_System_GUI/README.md

 ## About this repository:
 -------------------------
-This repository is one of the Supplementary Materials of our journal papaer "**A CW-CNN Regression Model-based Real-Time System for Virtual Hand Control**", named "**Source Code S1**".
+This repository is one of the Supplementary Materials of our journal paper "**A CW-CNN Regression Model-based Real-Time System for Virtual Hand Control**", named "**Source Code S1**".
 You can simply use it for real-time sEMG signal observation; Or you can train a model by yourself, update the model using transfer learning in different days, then load the trained model to this GUI tool, and connect to robot or virtual hand for real-time implementation.

 The paper link: